Try My Love (Jeremy Jordan album)

 Try My Love is the debut album by American singer Jeremy Jordan, released in 1993 by Giant Records.
 The album features a blend of contemporary R&B and pop tracks, produced by Robbie Nevil, Al B. Sure!, Keith Thomas, Rhett Lawrence, among others.
-The lead single, "The Right Kind of Love", was previously included on the Beverly Hills, 90210 soundtrack and became Jordan’s most successful song internationally.
+The lead single, "The Right Kind of Love", was previously included on the Beverly Hills, 90210 soundtrack and became Jordan's most successful song internationally.
 Other singles from the album include "Wannagirl", "Try My Love", and "My Love Is Good Enough", some of which were promoted with music videos and featured in films like Airborne (1993).

-In addition to its standard release, a Japan-exclusive compilation titled Jeremy The Remix was issued, featuring remixed versions of three tracks from Try My Love along with postcards, photographs, and a thank-you letter for fans.
-The compilation reached number 70 on the Oricon Albums Chart, marking a limited but documented presence in the Japanese market.
+In addition to its standard release, a Japan-exclusive compilation titled Jeremy The Remix was issued, featuring remixed versions of three tracks from Try My Love.
+The compilation reached number 70 on the Oricon Albums Chart.

 On the US Billboard 200, Try My Love debuted at number 176 on May 15, 1993, peaking at number 182 the following week and remaining on the chart for two weeks.
 The album sold over 400,000 copies worldwide.
 Critical reception noted the polished, radio-oriented production and the success of "The Right Kind of Love", while observing variability in the quality of other tracks.
-The release established Jordan as a visible presence in early-1990s pop and R&B music.

 Background and recording

 Before achieving musical recognition, Jordan experienced a difficult upbringing.
 Having spent part of his childhood in orphanages and later living on the streets, he began seeking opportunities in theater and music during his teenage years.
 At the age of nineteen, after moving to Los Angeles, he managed to attract the attention of music producers and record executives.

-During a live event, Jordan was invited to sing without a demo track and performed "It’s So Hard to Say Goodbye" a cappella.
+During a live event, Jordan was invited to sing without a demo track and performed "It's So Hard to Say Goodbye" a cappella.
 His rendition impressed Peter Schivarelli, a manager associated with the band Chicago and who had also worked with Janet Jackson and Paula Abdul.
 Schivarelli helped Jordan secure a contract with Giant Records.
 After signing with the label, Jordan began working within a three-week period with a team of established producers, which included names such as Robbie Nevil, Al B. Sure!, Keith Thomas, and Rhett Lawrence.